JEE/Chemistry/Chemical Bonding

 A representative Chemical Bonding problem gives data and asks for the conclusion.
 What should be done first?

-Method: identify the active concept from Ionic bonding or Covalent bonding, then check conditions before using a formula or reaction memory.
+Method: identify the active concept from Lewis structures and formal charge or Ionic bonding and lattice energy, then check conditions before using a formula or reaction memory.
 This is a newly written example, not a copied source question.

 Chemical Bonding — JEE Advanced trap example